Jazz Maturity... Where It's Coming From

-Jazz Maturity...Where It's Coming From is a 1975 album featuring Oscar Peterson, Dizzy Gillespie and Roy Eldridge.
+Jazz Maturity...
+Where It's Coming From is a 1978 album by American Jazz trumpeters Roy Eldridge and Dizzy Gillespie, featuring rhythm section Oscar Peterson, Ray Brown, and Mickey Roker.

 Reception

-In a retrospective review writing for AllMusic, critic Scott Yanow wrote "The material performed for this CD reissue is just not all that inspiring—a few overly played standards and blues.
+In a retrospective review for AllMusic, critic Scott Yanow wrote: "The material performed for this CD reissue is just not all that inspiring—a few overly played standards and blues.
 Despite some good efforts by Gillespie and Eldridge, pianist Oscar Peterson easily emerges as the most impressive soloist; better to acquire the magnificent collaborations of the 1950s instead."